Festival: SEMIBREVE 2023, exploring electronic music & digital art in Braga, Portugal

 The festival returns for its 13th edition between the 26th-29th of October, featuring a programme of performances, installations, talks and workshops designed as a journey, enabling audiences to navigate multi-disciplinary experiences successively in venues such as the UNESCO World Heritage site Bom Jesus, the grand Theatro Circo, contemporary art space gnration, Capela Imaculada chapel and the University of Minho’s medieval saloon.

-The 13th edition will feature once again the Semibreve Award sponsored by Edigma, a Portuguese company leader in the development of interactive experiences, multi-touch technology and digital signage projects.
+The 13th edition will feature the Semibreve Award sponsored by Edigma, a Portuguese company leader in developing interactive experiences, multi-touch technology and digital signage projects.
 This award is established to celebrate and promote the creation of works that explore the interactivity, sound and image supported through digital technologies.
-The winner will have the work exhibited during the 2023 edition of the festival.
+The application is ongoing until July 15, and the winner will have the work exhibited during the 2023 edition of the festival.

 Previous winners of the EDIGME SEMIBREVE AWARD include Coordinated° by Studio Animaspace & Arina Kapitanova.
 Coordinated° was presented during the festival as part of their art and discourse programme.
 The pair told us in an interview that they hoped that the catalyst of a certain attitude towards the human-machine relationship could inspire very unorthodox applications and “misusages” of technology.